Free Website Content - My Google Wish List

 8. Same Rules.

-regardless of the revenue that they produced.
-In talking
+publishers regardless of the revenue that they produced.

-with publishers, it is clear that there are a different
+In talking with publishers, it is clear that there are

-set of standards, based on the revenue produced or traffic
+a different set of standards, based on the revenue produced

-that a website receives.
-Keep the playing field even, if
+or traffic that a website receives.
+Keep the playing

 9. Combat 2nd Generation Fraud.

-AdWords, what they are paying for keywords or phrasing is
+for AdWords, what they are paying for keywords or phrasing

-irrelevant, because the credit card they are using is fraudulent.
+is irrelevant, because the credit card they are using

-and profit from their "free" traffic.
-Google should help
+through the website and profit from their "free" traffic.

 10. Drop DMOZ.

-pay to staff DMOZ with reputable editors who can keep up.
+or pay to staff DMOZ with reputable editors who can

-The Dmoz listings are hopelessly outdated and not reflective
+keep up.
+The Dmoz listings are hopelessly outdated and

 11. Protect Copyrights / Trademarks.